 - 42. The audit committee should have the following functions over and above those legally assigned: - 1.
-With respect to internal control and reporting systems: - a) Monitor the preparation and the integrity of the financial information prepared on the company and, where appropriate, the group, checking for compliance with legal provisions, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles.
+With respect to internal control and reporting systems: - a) Monitor and evaluate the preparation process and the integrity of the financial and non-financial information, as well as the control and management systems for financial and non-financial risks related to the company and, where appropriate, to the group including operating, technological, legal, social, environmental, political and reputational risks or those related to corruption reviewing compliance with regulatory requirements, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles. - b) Monitor the independence of the unit handling the internal audit function; propose the selection, appointment and removal of the head of the internal audit service; propose the service's budget; approve or make a proposal for approval to the board of the priorities and annual work programme of the internal audit unit, ensuring that it focuses primarily on the main risks the company is exposed to (including reputational risk); receive regular report-backs on its activities; and verify that senior management are acting on the findings and recommendations of its reports.

-- b) Monitor the independence of the unit handling the internal audit function; propose the selection, appointment, re-election and removal of the head of the internal audit service; propose the service's budget; approve its priorities and work programmes, ensuring that it focuses primarily on the main risks the company is exposed to; receive regular report-backs on its activities; and verify that senior management are acting on the findings and recommendations of its reports. - c) Establish and supervise a mechanism whereby staff can report, confidentially and, if appropriate and feasible, anonymously, any significant irregularities that they detect in the course of their duties, in particular financial or accounting irregularities. - 2.
-With regard to the external auditor: - Investigate the issues giving rise to the resignation of the external auditor, should this come about. - b) Ensure that the remuneration of the external audit does not compromise its quality or independence. - c) Ensure that the company notifies any change of external auditor to the CNMV (Spanish Stock Exchange Commission) as a relevant event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - d) Ensure that the external auditor has a yearly meeting with the board in full to inform it of the work undertaken and developments in the company's risk and accounting positions. - e) Ensure that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence.
+- c) Establish and supervise a mechanism that allows employees and other persons related to the company, such as directors, shareholders, suppliers, contractors or subcontractors, to report irregularities of potential significance, including financial and accounting irregularities, or those of any other nature, related to the company, that they notice within the company or its group.
+This mechanism must guarantee confidentiality and enable communications to be made anonymously, respecting the rights of both the complainant and the accused party. - d) In general, ensure that the internal control policies and systems established are applied effectively in practice. - 2.
+With regard to the external auditor: - a) Investigate the issues giving rise to the resignation of the external auditor, should this come about. - b) Ensure that the remuneration of the external audit does not compromise its quality or independence. - c) Ensure that the company notifies any change of external auditor through the CNMV (National Securities Market Commission) accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - d) Ensure that the external auditor has a yearly meeting with the board in full to inform of the work undertaken and developments in the company's risk and accounting positions. - e) Ensure that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence.